DOV-Vlaanderen/pydov/docs/output_fields.rst

     Significant performance gains can be achieved by only including the fields you need, and more specifically by including only fields with a cost of 1.
 More information can be found in the :ref:`performance` section below.

     For instance, in the examples above only fields with a cost of 1 are selected, allowing the results to be retrieved almost instantly.
-By selecting only fields available in the WFS service (i.e. fields with a cost of 1), pydov only needs a single WFS query to obtain the results and doesn't need to download any additional XML documents.
+By selecting only fields available in the WFS service (i.e. fields with a cost of 1), pydov only needs to query the WFS service to obtain the results and doesn't need to download any additional XML documents.

+Including geometries
+********************

+By default, pydov will only include attribute fields in the output dataframe.
+However it is possible to add the geometry too, when requested in the ``return_fields`` parameter and additional support for geometries has been installed (see :ref:`installation`).

 Defining custom object types